THIS AREA IS WORK IN PROGRESS AND CONSTANTLY CHANGES TO HELP NEW MEMBERS

 3rd) The public footpath runs alongside the fairway.
 It is important to give the public right of way and ensure that you only drive off when the path is clear.

-4th) The winter tee box is adjacent to the 16th green, please be aware that people may be putting out.
+4th) Again there is a public footpath alongside the right hand side of the fairway.
+Please do not play from any tee box on this hole if there are people on this path.
+The winter tee box is adjacent to the 16th green, please be aware that people may be putting out.
 You should not drive until the green is cleared.
 When approaching the green, be aware of anyone teeing off from the 5th tee box as a pulled tee shot can be a hazard here!

 5th) Be aware of any wayward drives from the 15th tee box that may encroach onto the 5th fairway in the area approaching the 5th green.